-In this first chapter, these false teachers do not communicate new revelation from God; rather they seek to deny and distort the Scriptures which have once for all been revealed.
 Peter first describes the destructiveness of false teachers.
 Denying the Lord who bought them, they will secretly introduce destructive heresies.
 Many will follow them, and the way of truth will be blasphemed.
 But they will bring swift destruction on themselves (1-3).

-Illustrating the doom of false teachers, Peter reminds his readers of what happened to the angels who sinned, the ancient world destroyed by the flood, and the fiery end of Sodom and Gomorrah.
+Illustrating the doom of false teachers, Peter reminds his readers of what happen to the angels who sinned, the ancient world destroyed by the flood, and the fiery end of Sodom and Gomorrah.
 Surely God knows how to reserve the wicked for the day of punishment, and the example of Lot shows that He also knows how to deliver the godly out of temptations (4-9).

 Peter then discusses the depravity of false teachers.
-In verse 14 Peter refers to them as an "accursed brood."
-These are men who live and move under the curse of God.
-God has declared that they are evil, and detestable.
-God has determined to punish them for their despicable evil.
 In arrogance they revile against authority, all the while reveling in pleasure and lusts as they circulate among the Christians they seek to influence.
-And Peter has nothing complimentary to say.
 Like the prophet Balaam, they are motivated by the wages of unrighteousness and have forsaken the right way.
 Empty of true substance, they are like wells without water, clouds tossed by a tempest (10-17).